apdavison/fairgraph/doc/api_reference.rst

-All Python classes that represent openMINDS metadata, such as :class:`~fairgraph.openminds.core.Dataset`, inherit from either :class:`~fairgraph.KGObject` (if the object has its own "id" attribute) or from :class:`~fairgraph.EmbeddedMetadata` (if the object should be embedded inside another object, without its own id.)
+All Python classes that represent openMINDS metadata, such as :class:`~fairgraph.openminds.core.Dataset`, inherit from either :class:`~fairgraph.KGObject` (if the object has its own "id" attribute) or from :class:`~fairgraph.KGEmbedded` (if the object should be embedded inside another object, without its own id.)

 These base classes are documented here, along with :class:`~fairgraph.KGProxy`, :class:`~fairgraph.KGQuery`,